 We got there around 12:30

 Our kayak time was for 2 pm.
-We went on the longer trip option.
+We decided that we wanted to try the longer trip option.

 2:45 Was the time that we officially got on the water after getting our gear and dropping off passengers going on the shorter trip.
 We opted for 1 kayak and 1 canoe.

-Pros – You get to see the Rockbridge formation without a lot of hiking.
+Pros – You get to see the Rockbridge formation without a lot of hiking and beautiful scenery.

 I would say that when choosing your kayak distance determine if you want to see the formation, what the water level is, and the age of your party.